 Deferred tax balances arise due to differences between the carrying amount and tax base of assets and liabilities, and carried forward tax losses/credits.
-They are determined by reference to the other assets and liabilities (other than in respect of unused tax credits/ losses) on the deferred tax balance sheet and are valued in accordance with IFRS and included within the Solvency II balance sheet.
+They are valued in accordance with IFRS and included within the SII balance sheet.

-Where the calculation of deferred tax in respect of unused tax losses and unused tax credits carried forward results in a deferred tax asset it is only recognised on the Solvency II balance sheet if the UK Group considers that sufficient evidence exists such that it can demonstrated to the Prudential Regulatory Authority that the future profits required to realise the deferred tax asset are probable.
+Where the calculation of deferred tax in respect of unused tax losses and unused tax credits carried forward results in a deferred tax asset it is only recognised on the SII balance sheet if the UK Group considers that sufficient evidence exists such that it can demonstrated to the PRA that the future profits required to realise the deferred tax asset are probable.
 Deferred tax balances are not discounted.